Skip to main content

 Introduction to Analogue

-Our workshops provide members with a professional course covering film processing and photographic printing from a black and white negative.
+Our workshops provide members with a professional step by step course covering film processing, contact printing and printing from a black and white negative.

-It is oriented to club members who want to start processing and printing their own rolls or members keen to learn the process.
+It is oriented to club members who want to start processing and printing their own 35mm black and white film.

 Price: £30